-God chooses public greatness (church-wide, community-wide, or even broader in scope) for certain people and not for others, but I fear there are many of us whom God has called in that way, who have not listened, trusted, and obeyed.
-Some of us could be great for God, legitimately called by him, but we’ve turned our back on it.
+God chooses public greatness (church-wide, community-wide, or even broader in scope) for certain people and not for others.
+But I fear there are many that God has called who don’t listen, trust and obey.
+Some could be great for God, legitimately called by him, but turned their back on it.

 This is a great loss to the kingdom of God.
-It is the burying of the talents, for which God offers only rebuke.
-To dare to be great, as we follow what God has called us to, is to be humble and obedient.
+A burying of talents that God rebukes.
+To be great in following what God calls us to requires humility and obedience.

-There is more to learn about greatness from John the Baptist, this time from the account in Luke.
-It uncovers the second chief reason we approach the topic of greatness with fear, which I think accounts for some of us shrinking from the greatness God would call us to:
+We can learn about greatness from John the Baptist from the account in Luke.
+It uncovers the second chief reason many fearfully approach the topic of greatness.
+I think it often explains the shrinking from the greatness God call us to:

 John stirred things up a great deal.
 He paid a price for it in the end.
 (Jesus himself did the same, even more so.)
-John knew what he was called to do; it included agitating for change in a corrupt culture.
+But John knew what he was called to do, which included agitating for change in a corrupt culture.
 Some responded gladly.
 The king, however, threw him in prison, and later had him executed.

 Greatness pays a price.
-Even “successful” greatness–such as the greatness of Daniel, of Joseph, of many others in our day who are seeing great fruit in churches, mission agencies, government, and military–pays a price of long hours, much opposition, deep concerns, many pains.
+Even “successful” greatness–such as the greatness of Daniel, of Joseph, of many others in our day who see great fruit.
+Like in churches, mission agencies, government, and military.
+There’s a price of long hours, much opposition, deep concerns, many pains.

 The desert example of John the Baptist is a hard one to follow.
-God does not call many of us to make a solitary stand for him in that way.
-He does call each of us individually to decide we will follow him wherever he leads; that is a decision we can only make for ourselves.
+God does not call many to make a solitary stand for him in that way.
+But He does call us individually to follow him wherever he leads; that is a decision we each make for ourselves.

 From there, though, most of us will find opportunities to follow God into greatness by doing it with teams of brothers and sisters in Christ.
 Oh, for communities of faith that are determined to change their cities, their world!
-Oh, to belong to a band of believers who will charge the enemy’s ground and take it back for Jesus Christ!
+To join a band of believers who charge the enemy’s ground and take it back for Jesus Christ!